liviuignat/EverRealGMBH-internal-linear-connector/README-CYCLE-STATUS-NOTIFICATIONS.md

    - Called on issue `update` actions only
    - Runs independently of other processors
    - Non-blocking error handling

+### Change Detection Algorithm

+**Status Changes**:
+1. Extract current and previous state IDs from webhook
+2. If state changed and current is "QA Testing" or "Done":
+   - Fetch previous state details from Linear API
+   - Compare previous state name with current
+   - Trigger only if actually moved TO target status

+**Label Detection**:
+- Currently triggers on any issue with "🔴 FLAGGED" label
+- **Limitation**: Cannot detect if label was newly added vs already existed
+- **Future Enhancement**: Store previous label state or fetch from Linear API

 ### Linear API Integration